 The framework is meant to be both voluntary and performance-based, meaning that organizations are not obliged to follow it.
-Originally, the NIST Cybersecurity Framework was thought up to be used as a guideline under the 44th president -- signed as an executive order.
-The standards continued to be implemented by government offices under the 45th president as well.
+Originally, the NIST Cybersecurity Framework was designed to be used as a guideline by executive order by former President Barack H. Obama.
+The standards continued to be implemented by government offices under former President Donald J. Trump.

-However, government and private sector organizations are not the only organizations that can choose to use the NIST Cybersecurity Framework; public companies can as well.
-Both the U.S. government and NIST have provided several tools that can help organizations get started with cybersecurity programs and assessments as well.
+Government and private sector organizations are not the only organizations that can choose to use the NIST Cybersecurity Framework, however; public companies can as well.
+Both the U.S. government and NIST have provided several tools that can help organizations get started with cybersecurity programs and assessments.
 Version 1.1 of the framework added a section titled "Self-Assessing Cybersecurity Risk with the Framework" for organizations to follow.

-NIST does not see the term comply as the right phrasing, however.
-If an organization chooses to follow the framework, NIST uses the term leverage instead -- as in an organization will leverage the NIST Cybersecurity Framework.
+NIST does not use the term comply, however.
+If an organization chooses to follow the framework, NIST uses the term leverage -- as in an organization will leverage the NIST Cybersecurity Framework.

-In February 2013, the 44th president, Barack H. Obama, issued Executive Order 13636: Improving Critical Infrastructure Cybersecurity.
+In February 2013, President Obama, issued Executive Order 13636: Improving Critical Infrastructure Cybersecurity.
 The executive order called for the development of a voluntary cybersecurity framework that would provide a prioritized, flexible and performance-based approach to aid organizations in managing cybersecurity risks for critical infrastructure services.
-While multiple federal agencies were tasked with developing elements related to this executive order, NIST was assigned to develop a cybersecurity framework -- with added help from industry feedback.
+While multiple federal agencies were tasked with developing elements related to this executive order, NIST was assigned to develop a cybersecurity framework with input from private industry.
 The final version of NIST's document was released in 2014.

 The document was later translated into different languages to be used by a variety of governments.
 Translations include Spanish, Japanese, Portuguese and Arabic.

-In 2017, a draft version 1.1 of the document was circulated, later being made publicly available in April 2018.
-The 45th president, Donald J. Trump, continued to implement the executive order.
+In 2017, a draft version 1.1 of the document was circulated and later made publicly available in April 2018.
+President Trump continued to implement the executive order.

-The framework can be broken down into three parts: the framework core, framework implementation and framework profile.
+The CSF framework can be broken down into three parts: the core, implementation and profile.

-The framework core, as described by NIST, is the set of cybersecurity activities and desired outcomes that are common across any critical infrastructure sectors.
-The core includes five functions intended to be continuous: identify, protect, detect, respond and recover.
-These functions have the goal of providing a strategic view of the cybersecurity risks in an organization.
+- The framework core, as described by NIST, is the set of cybersecurity activities and desired outcomes common across any critical infrastructure sector.

 The CSF is made up of the following five core functions: